 In some cases, the other driver’s insurance company may be quick to offer a settlement check.
 While it can be tempting to cash it, this can be a serious mistake.
 An insurance company’s initial offer is often insufficient to cover the full extent of the plaintiff’s injuries, especially given the rising cost of medical care.
 The danger of accepting a check is that it closes a case, meaning the victim may be unable to pursue additional compensation in the future.
 If they require ongoing medical treatment or rehabilitation, the initial settlement offer may not cover the costs.

 For example, a car accident victim may suffer a back injury that will require surgery in the future.
 The insurance company’s offer may seem fair at the time, but it is difficult for victims to understand just how expensive their surgery will be.
-Additionally, an injury may be long term, preventing them from working in the same occupation in the future.
+Additionally, an injury may be long-term, preventing them from working in the same occupation in the future.
 Calculating a fair settlement value is a complicated task, and it takes time to verify the full extent of their injuries and other losses.
-For this reason, it is best to avoid accepting a check until speaking with an attorney.
+For this reason, it is best to avoid accepting a check until speaking with a car accident lawyer in Lafayette.

 Failing to Contact an Experienced Lafayette Car Accident Attorney